aptech/docs/docs/CR-plotSetXTicLabel.rst

     // Draw the graph, using our format specifier plotXY(myPlot, x, y);

-The code above produces a graph with X-tic labels like the image below:
+The code above produces a graph with X-tick labels like the image below:

 .. figure:: _static/images/gauss15_psxtl_1.png